haruki-sugarsun/hacky-helper-crx/PRIVATE_MEMO.md

 - Action label for "force sync" session should say "to Backend".
 - Replace the new-tab-page with the minimal UI like Tabs UI.
 - Allow migration to the closed named session.
 Migrated tab is just added to the Open Tab in the chosen (closed named) session.
+- Function and hotkey to copy the current page title+URL for easier sharing.
+- Add a flag for saved bookmarks and open them automatically when the session gets activated.
+- In the search result, show the name of the session the open tab belongs to.